 1. Intro to Entrepreneurship

-Have you ever considered starting your own business?
-Do you work as an independent contractor or handyman and want to better manage your business?
-Would you like to start a home-based business or a food business and do direct sales?
-Or maybe you are looking to do some income patching and make extra money on the side?
-Then this class is for you!
+Do you work as a handyman or a contractor?
+Or would you like to start a home-based business or start a food business?
+If so, this class is for you!
 In this interactive workshop we’ll discuss what makes for a successful business start.
 You’ll explore your strengths, challenges, communication style, and professionalism.
-This class is free and open to the public.
-For more information contact Kyle at firstname.lastname@example.org 740-592-3854 ext.
-120.

 2. Product & Service Development

 Whether you are selling a product or a service, you are creating something of value that someone else will pay money for to solve a problem.
 Learn how to identify market needs and how to match your products and services to meet customer needs.
 Product development will include proper labeling, advertising, and compliance with regulations.
 Service development may entail training and certificate programs as well as specialized experience to master your craft to provide high quality service.